klangrud/professional/README.md

 O'Reilly School of Technology - University of Illinois at Urbana-Champaign

 ## PUBLICATIONS
-**A Location Allocation Approach to Redistricting: A Case Study of the 2010 Nebraska Unicameral 08 / 2007** Geospatial Solutions · Authors: Kurt Langrud, Paul Burger, Ryan Haack, Joe Stansberry · http://www.gpsworld.com/gis/local-government/a-location-allocation-approach-redistricting-a-case-study-2010- nebraska-unicame
+**A Location Allocation Approach to Redistricting: A Case Study of the 2010 Nebraska Unicameral 08 / 2007 Geospatial Solutions · Authors: Kurt Langrud, Paul Burger, Ryan Haack, Joe Stansberry**

+http://www.gpsworld.com/gis/local-government/a-location-allocation-approach-redistricting-a-case-study-2010-
+nebraska-unicame

 Following the 2010 decennial Census of Population, the Nebraska legislative districts will be redrawn to accommodate changes in population.
 Similar to the 2000 redistricting, Nebraska’s forty-nine (49) legislative districts which are drawn on the principle of ‘one